shabin5785/Golang_notes/Go_3.md

 struc t type Point would be ambiguous and the compiler will rej e ct it.
 So we cannot define a function name X if there is a variable named X inside a struct

+-type Path []Point
+func (path Path) Distance() float64 {}

+Path is a named slice typ e, not a str uct typ e li ke Point, yet we can still define methods for it.
+In allowing met hods to be associ ated with any typ e, Go is unlike many other object-oriented languages.
+It is often convenient to define additional behaviors for simple typ es such as numbers, str ings, slices, maps, and sometimes even functions.
+Met hods may be declared on any named type defined in the same package, so long as its underlying typ e is neither a pointer nor an interface.